Minnesota Walleye Fishing on Lake Vermilion

 Congratulations to Everett Bay Lodge guests Dan & Jake Doherty who won first place in the 2017 City Auto Glass Walleye Classic.
 Participants reported record numbers of fish caught, with several over 26″, including Dan’s 31 1/8″ fish that led to their big win.

+The 2022 Minnesota Walleye opener is May 14th.
 All season long there are plenty of productive options for Lake Vermilion Minnesota walleye fishing: jigging, Lindy rigging, trolling crankbaits, casting shorelines…and don’t forget the favorite tactic of many walleye fishermen – tossing out the slip bobber.
 Just don’t forget the landing net!

 The MN Department of Natural Resources reports that the status of the Lake Vermilion walleye fishery is very strong.
 Most recent gill net catches show higher than average walleye numbers AND higher than average walleye size; noteworthy is the above average gill net catch of “eater” walleyes – those in the 13″ – 18″ range, especially in the lake’s eastern portion.